kjd35uk/jobs-sorter/README.md

 **Jobs Sorter**
-Jobs Sorter is a function that takes a jobs list and lets you know which order the jobs should be completed, taking into account whether
+Jobs Sorter is a function that takes a jobs list and lets you know which order the jobs should be completed, taking into account whether a task depends on other tasks having already been completed.

 **Getting Started**
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.